Ishaan-Dev5/sanatak/sprint-1/branch_access_policies.md

 - Enforce code reviews before merging the code to the branch
 - Maintain a healthy codebase without affecting collaboration
 - Maintain a commit history (by disallowing force pushes)
-- Prevent code from leaking into your public repositorie
+- Prevent code from leaking into your public repositories

 ---